The School of Aquatic and Fishery Sciences has a distinguished and colorful history going back 100 years, spanning several directors and identities.

 1990–2019: Fisheries in the 21st Century

-View the School’s historic timeline to read about the history of SAFS.
-Former Director Robert R. Stickney’s 1989 book, “Flagship: A History of Fisheries at the University of Washington” (Kendall-Hunt Publishing Company), forms the basis of the timeline content from its inception in 1919 through 1985.
+View the School’s historic timeline to read about the history of SAFS in more detail.
+Former Director Robert R. Stickney’s 1989 book, “Flagship: A History of Fisheries at the University of Washington” (Kendall-Hunt Publishing Company), forms the basis of the timeline content from the School’s inception in 1919 through 1985.
 The content after 1985 lists developments that have occurred since Stickney’s chronicle.